Seeking Alpha vs Moby: Which Stock Research Platform Actually Beats the Market?

 Why pay when I can use Yahoo Finance for free?

 Free platforms give you basic stock quotes and generic news.
-What they can't give you is proprietary analysis, vetted stock recommendations, or the kind of insights that actually help you beat the market.
+What they can't give you is proprietary analysis, vetted stock recommendations, or the kind of insights that help you beat the market.
 A single good trade can pay for years of subscriptions.

 Do I need a big portfolio to make these worth it?